oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/02_DPCPP_Program_Structure/Readme.md

 ## Title
-DPC++ Program Structure: This is part 2 of the oneAPI essentials training series
+SYCL Program Structure: This is part 2 of the oneAPI essentials training series

 ## Requirements
 | Optimized for                       | Description